-- Severity an icon to indicate how severe the situation is. - Type identifies the nature of the situation (e.g. SLA Violation, Exception, etc). - Status where the situation is in its lifeycycle (see further down for description of the lifecycle). - Subject the subject of the situation, which will generally be a service type and operation, with optional fault name. - Timestamp when it occurred. - Description further details about the situation. - Action show properties for the situation.
+- Severity an icon to indicate how severe the situation is. - Type identifies the nature of the situation (e.g. SLA Violation, Exception, etc). - Status where the situation is in its lifeycycle (see further down for description of the lifecycle).
+The status Open represents all non-resolved states. - Subject the subject of the situation, which will generally be a service type and operation, with optional fault name. - Timestamp when it occurred. - Description further details about the situation. - Action show properties for the situation.